mgeaghan-garvan/cromwell-kccg-mutect2-chip/README.md

 cd cromwell-kccg-mutect2
 ```

+#### Using a Google Service Account

-Before configuring the Cromwell server, Google Service Account credentials are required.
+If running the pipeline on the Google Cloud Platform, before configuring the Cromwell server, Google Service Account credentials are required.
 Set up a Compute Engine Service Account and an authentication key (https://console.cloud.google.com/apis/credentials).
 Add the Service Account email to the first line in a new file within the top-level run directory with the name '.service_account.email.txt'.
 Similarly, add the key to a file with the name '.service_account.key.pem'.
 These strings can be found in the JSON file downloaded from GCP when setting up the authentication key.

 ```bash
 echo "<PROJECT_ID>-compute@developer.gserviceaccount.com" > .service_account.email.txt